spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/08-vmware.md

 # Overview

-Following are some of the architectural highlights of Kubernetes clusters provisioned by Spectro Cloud on VMware:
+Following are some of the architectural highlights of Kubernetes clusters provisioned by Palette on VMware:

 * Kubernetes nodes can be distributed across multiple compute clusters which serve as distinct fault domains.
 * Support for static IP as well as DHCP
 * IP pool management for assigning blocks of IPs dedicated to clusters or projects.
-* In order to facilitate communication between the Spectro Cloud management platform and vCenter installed in the private datacenter, a Private Cloud Gateway needs to be set up within the environment.
+* In order to facilitate communication between the Palette management platform and vCenter installed in the private datacenter, a Private Cloud Gateway needs to be set up within the environment.
-* Private Cloud Gateway(PCG) is Spectro Cloud's on-prem component to enable support for isolated private cloud or datacenter environments.
-Spectro Cloud Gateway, once installed on-prem registers itself with Spectro Cloud's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
-The gateway enables installation and end-to-end lifecycle management of  Kubernetes clusters in private cloud environments from Spectro Cloud's SaaS portal.
+* Private Cloud Gateway(PCG) is Palette's on-prem component to enable support for isolated private cloud or datacenter environments.
+Palette Gateway, once installed on-prem registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
+The gateway enables installation and end-to-end lifecycle management of  Kubernetes clusters in private cloud environments from Palette's SaaS portal.

 ![vmware_arch_oct_2020.png](vmware_arch_oct_2020.png)